centrifugal/centrifugo/internal/docsync/readme.md

 If there is no previous document Centrifuge provides a hook to load it from the backend.
 When document is loaded it is sent to a channel.
 This way we automatically cache it and client receives it almost immediately.

-When client unsubscribes from a document channel it stops receiving updates for this document.